Continuing Education Activity

-According to the Lauge Hansen classification: supination and external rotation injury are the most common cause of bimalleolar fractures.
+According to the Lauge Hansen classification: supination and external rotation injuries are the most common cause of bimalleolar fractures.
 Eversion is considered the most common reason which can cause all damage.

 Ankle fractures account for 9% of all fractures.
 In the United States, ankle fractures are the most common lower limb fractures and are the most frequent fracture or injury in the emergency room.
 The bimalleolar fracture accounts for 60% of all ankle fractures, with an incidence of 187 fractures per 100,000 people.
-This fracture has a bimodal distribution and most commonly affects older women, young males.
-Ankle fracture is the third most common fracture overall, and in the athletes, it is the most frequently encountered fracture.
+This fracture has a bimodal distribution and most commonly affects older women and young males.
+Ankle fracture is the third most common fracture overall; in athletes, it is the most frequently encountered fracture.
 Also, this is the third most frequent fracture in patients over 60 years of age.

 History and Physical

-On physical examination, it is essential to examine the normal ankle before the injured one to detect any differences between the two ankles and set a baseline to elucidate any deviation from the normal.
+On physical examination, the clinician should begin with the affected limb by examining for gross deformity and skin changes that may indicate a change in neurovascular status or open wounds that may indicate an open fracture.
 It is also important to examine the knee, fibula, tibia, ankle, and foot and look for any signs of fracture like swelling, redness, hematoma formation, and lateral or medial tenderness malleolus or the proximal head of the fibula.
-The inability to bear weight on the injured foot is indicative of a fracture, and palpation can identify the fracture's exact location.
+The inability to bear weight on the injured foot indicates a fracture, and palpation can identify the fracture's exact location.

-The clinician must ensure that the foot and ankle's neurovascular state is intact, including examining the sural artery, saphenous vein, and superficial peroneal nerve, and by assessing the motor function, sensation, capillary refill time, and pulses in the site of the injury.
+The clinician must ensure that the foot and ankle's neurovascular state is intact, including palpating pedal pulses and assessing the motor function, sensation, capillary refill time, and pulses at the injury site.
 Examine both the active and passive range of motion of the joint, as well as weight-bearing status.
 Also, assess if there are any signs of open wounds or compartment syndrome.

 According to the Ottawa Ankle Rules, the clinician should not order ankle radiographs unless there is pain or tenderness in the ankle malleoli along with one of the following: